Registry¶

 Warning

-You need to be very careful when using the drop_schema
+You need to be very careful when using the drop_schema as the consequences are irreversible

 and not only you don't want to remove the wrong schema but also you don't want to delete the

-schema as well.
+default schema as well.
 Use it with caution.

 Parameters: